 The Complete Book of Essential Oils and Aromatherapy: Roman chamomile may help relieve muscle spasm and contractions, joint pain and inflammation, menstrual cramps, anxiety, depression, nervousness, insomnia, and stress-related conditions.
 The essential oil is also useful for skin conditions such as rashes, eczema, psoriasis, skin irritation, sunburn, and insect bites and stings.

-The Encyclopedia of Essential Oils (updated edition): You can use Roman chamomile for skin care, muscle and joint pain, indigestion, nausea, menstrual pain, menopausal symptoms, headaches and migraines, insomnia, nervous tension, and stress-related conditions.
+The Encyclopedia of Essential Oils (updated edition): Uses of Roman chamomile essential oil include skin care, muscle and joint pain, indigestion, nausea, menstrual pain, menopausal symptoms, headaches and migraines, insomnia, nervous tension, and stress-related conditions.

 Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine, Roman chamomile soothes the flow of the body's Qi-energy, helping relax nerves, calm spasm, and ease pain.
 The essential oil also clears heat and helps reduce inflammation.